rafitur2/Selenium-HeadLessChrome-Mavenn-GitLab-CI/README.md

-Running Selenium Test using Java and Maven integared with GitLab CI/CD Only .gitlab-ci.yml is been used for Git CI/CD
+Running Selenium Test on Docker using Java and Maven integared with GitLab CI/CD

+Only .gitlab-ci.yml is been used for Git CI/CD